zeroknots/the-compact/README.md

 Each resource lock is mediated by an **allocator**.
 Their primary responsibilities include:
 1.  **Preventing Double-Spending:** Ensuring sponsors don't commit the same tokens to multiple compacts or transfer away committed funds.
 2.  **Validating Transfers:** Attesting to standard ERC6909 transfers of resource lock tokens (via `IAllocator.attest`).
-3.  **Authorizing Claims:** Cosigning on claims against resource locks (via `IAllocator.authorizeClaim` or by providing off-chain `allocatorData`).
+3.  **Authorizing Claims:** Validating claims against resource locks (via `IAllocator.authorizeClaim`).
 4.  **Nonce Management:** Ensuring nonces are not reused for claims and (optionally) consuming nonces directly on The Compact using [`consume`](./src/interfaces/ITheCompact.sol#L550).

 Allocators must be registered with The Compact via [`__registerAllocator`](./src/interfaces/ITheCompact.sol#L561) before they can be assigned to locks.
 They must implement the [`IAllocator`](./src/interfaces/IAllocator.sol) interface.

 The trust assumptions around allocators are important:
 -   Claimants must trust that the allocator is sound and will not allow resource locks to become underfunded.
 -   Sponsors must trust that the allocator will not unduly censor valid requests against fully funded locks.
+However, the sponsor can always initiate a forced withdrawal if the allocator fails to authorize the sponsor's requests.
+The allocator cannot steal or otherwise unilaterally move anyone's funds.

 ### Arbiters
 Arbiters are responsible for verifying and submitting claims.
 When a sponsor creates a compact, they designate an arbiter who will:
 1. Verify that the specified conditions of the compact have been met (these conditions can be implicitly understood or explicitly defined via witness data).
 2. Process the claim by calling the appropriate function on The Compact (from [`ITheCompactClaims`](./src/interfaces/ITheCompactClaims.sol)).
-3. Specify which accounts will receive the tokens and in what quantities as part of the claim payload.
+3. Specify which claimants are entitled to the committed resources and in what form each claimant's portion will be issued (i.e., direct transfer, withdrawal, or conversion) as part of the claim payload.

 The trust assumptions around arbiters are also important:
 -   Sponsors must trust that the arbiter will not process claims where conditions weren't met.
 -   Claimants must trust that the arbiter will not fail to process claims where conditions *were* met.

-Often, the entity fulfilling an off-chain condition (like a cross-chain swap filler) might also act as or work closely with the arbiter.
+Often, the entity fulfilling an off-chain condition (like a filler or solver) might interface directly with the arbiter.

 ### Emissaries
 Emissaries provide a fallback verification mechanism for sponsors when authorizing claims.
 This is particularly useful for: